1971 Alabama Crimson Tide football team: Nebraska

 In what was a No. 1 versus No. 2 matchup for the national championship, Alabama was dominated by the Nebraska Cornhuskers 38–6 in the Orange Bowl.
 Nebraska stormed out to a 28–0 halftime lead after they scored a pair of touchdowns in the first two quarters.
 Jeff Kinney scored on a two-yard run and Johnny Rodgers on a 77-yard punt return in the first; Jerry Tagge scored on a one-yard run and Gary Dixon on a two-yard run in the second quarter.

 Alabama then scored their only points on a three-yard Terry Davis touchdown run in the third and made the score 28–6.
 However, the Cornhuskers closed the game with a 21-yard Rich Sanger field goal in the third and a one-yard Van Brownson touchdown run in the fourth that made the final score 38–6.
-The loss brought Alabama's all-time record against Nebraska to 2–1.